jon-heard/obsidian-inline-scripts-library/tejs_une.md

 Shortcuts for UNE: The Universal NPC Emulator.
-This is an excellent character generation system for tabletop role playing and general storytelling.
+UNE is an excellent character generation system for tabletop role playing and general storytelling.
 You can find more info about UNE at its [drivethrurpg page](https://www.drivethrurpg.com/product/134163/UNE-The-Universal-NPC-Emulator-rev).

 Zach Best, the writer and publisher of this product has, sadly, passed away.
 Proceeds from buying UNE, and other [conjecture games](https://www.drivethrurpg.com/browse/pub/7251/Conjecture-Games) products go to supporting his family.